-- GRE Exam Scores: Unofficial scores can be uploaded to the application, however, the Office of Admissions requires receipt of the official scores by the admissions deadline.
+- GRE Exam Scores: GRE exam scores are not required for the PhD program.
+Unofficial scores can be uploaded to the application, however, the Office of Admissions requires receipt of the official scores by the admissions deadline.
 Columbia Nursing's school code is 2142.

 - TOEFL Exam Scores: Applicants who completed post-secondary education outside of the United States from a non-English institution are required to submit TOEFL scores.
 Unofficial scores can be uploaded to the application, however, the Office of Admissions requires receipt of the official scores by the admissions deadline.
 Columbia Nursing's school code is 9828.